 From Accreditation to Innovation – We’ve Got You Covered

-We bring together specialists who don’t just understand the challenges of dental education—they’ve shaped the solutions.
+We bring together specialists who don’t just understand the challenges of healthcare education—they’ve shaped the solutions.

 Dr David Carsten is a Biochemist, Dentist, Anesthesiologist, and a Commissioner.
 He has developed a strong record of teaching, research, leadership, and service on the local and national level.
 His professional focus is protecting the public through improvements in dental education, inter-professional collaboration, regulation, and licensure.